RetroPie/RetroPie-Docs/docs/Quickguide-for-configuring-limelight-with-Retropie-and-Emulation-Station.md

 **Advanced configuration**

-To get 1080p 60FPS streaming running without lag you can try these overclock settings that resolved the issues:
+To get 1080p 60FPS streaming running without lag on the PI2 you can try these overclock settings that resolved the issues:

 arm_freq=1100
 core_freq=500